mia3/crossmedia_fourallportal/README.md

 The remaining fields are used to configure how TYPO3 handles the connector.

+Additional fields may be shown based on the selected mapping class.

 #### The mapping class

 In order to perform imports from a given connector, a mapping class is needed.
 This class